CommandMC/HeroicWiki/SteamDeck---Flatpak.md

 # SteamDeck And Linux Flatpak guide

+## Usage
+It is intended to install and configure games from desktop mode only.
+Running heroic itself through GameMode is not supported and you may encounter issues doing so.

+The proper way to use Heroic with the Steam Deck is to open heroic in desktop mode, install and update games from there.
+You may need to play games at least once in desk top mode to confirm that they are functioning properly and in the case where a game requires user interaction on first launch, such as associating your epic account with the game via a web browser pop up.

+Once a game is installed, you can add it to steam through the 3 dot menu on the game page, or by selecting "auto add to steam" from the heroic settings on the side bar.

 ## Install on SteamDeck with flatpak (recommended):
 1) Go to **Desktop mode**.
 2) Open the app store (Discover).